Skip to main content

 Special Data Requests (SDRs)

-The National Data Archive on Child Abuse and Neglect (NDACAN) seeks to increase the utilization of its holdings through a process called Special Data Requests.
-Special Data Requests (SDRs) are ad hoc analyses of selected NDACAN datasets which NDACAN completes for researchers who may not be able to manipulate whole datasets.
+The National Data Archive on Child Abuse and Neglect (NDACAN) seeks to increase the utilization of its holdings through a process called Special Data Requests (SDRs).
+SDRs are ad hoc tabulations of select datasets that NDACAN compiles and delivers to those who may not be able to manipulate whole datasets.

 Exclusion Criteria

-• No data elements that are unavailable for release to the public (e.g., date of birth, perpetrator ID number, etc.)
+• No data elements that are unavailable for release to the public (e.g., unmasked dates or values)

-• Nothing more than a simple cross-tab (e.g., first foster care placement by race/ethnicity by state, etc.)
+• Nothing more than a simple cross-tab (e.g., number of foster care removals by race/ethnicity by state, etc.)

-NDACAN will work with data requestors to formulate a special data request that avoids rejection based upon the exclusion criteria.
-Alternatively, eligible data requestors may choose to order whole dataset(s) through NDACAN's website, following the dataset-specific instructions provided online.
+See the Additional Details and Criterion for Special Data Requests (SDRs) (PDF) document for more information about NDACAN's exclusion criteria.
+As appropriate, data analysts will work with requestors to revise and resubmit SDR applications.
+Alternatively, eligible requestors may choose to order whole dataset(s) through NDACAN's website, following the dataset-specific instructions provided online.